lauracondon/pands-project2021/README.md

   <img src="/data-visualizations/violinplot by sepal length - iris.png" alt="violin plot by sepal length">
 </p>

-Following this, individual violin plots of each numeric variable divided by species are created [35].
-It is easy to see from them where the key differences in the iris dataset lie and that is the real strength of this type of plot.
+Following this, individual violin plots of each numeric variable divided by species are created **[35]**.
+It is easy to see from them where the key differences in the iris dataset lie and that is a real strength of this type of plot.

 # 5. Dataset Analysis

-What conclusions can be drawn from the dataset based off the output of analysis.py?
+Now that the code itself has been explained, let's examine what can be determined about the iris dataset from analysis.py's outputs.

 Looking first at summary.txt, the following stands out: